 Croatia

-Plitvice Lakes National Park is perhaps one of the most unique and visually stunning places on earth.
+Plitvice Lakes National Park is perhaps one of the most unique and visually stunning places on earth, and certainly one of the most intriguing UNESCO World Heritage Sites in Europe.
 The park is full of hundreds of waterfalls and cascading lakes with clear mountain water.
 Many trails in the park lead to stunning overlooks, and there is a network of boardwalks that go over the water!

 Trogir is a Croatian coastal city that is a must-see for a few reasons.
 First off, there are over 1,000 islands off this coast.
 Furthermore, there are many tours from Trogir that hop from island to island.
 On top of that, the seafood in this town is so fresh and delicious you will not believe it.
 Finally, the people in Trogir are so darn friendly that you will feel right at home!
 Maybe you won’t want to leave…